falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

 alpine   1/1     Running   0          16s
 ```

-* Shell into the runnign container and run the *uptime* command.
+* Shell into the running container and run the *uptime* command.
 This will trigger Falco to send an Alert

     ```
     kubectl exec -it alpine -- sh -c "uptime"